gjbex/Python-for-programmers/source_code/README.md

 1. `cycles.ipynb`: find cycles in periodic functions.
 Naive vs. approach using dictionaries, vs. Floyd's algorithm.
 1. `ocean_view.ipynb`: compute which buildings have an ocean view.
+1. `fibonacci.ipynb`: comparison of various implementations of the Fibonacci fucntion.